qryptix/documentation/docs/index.md

 # Qryptix Documentation

-Welcome to the official Qryptix docs.
+Welcome to the official documentation for **Qryptix**.

-Qryptix is the quantum-encrypted AI compute platform built for the **post-quantum era**.
+Qryptix is the **quantum-encrypted AI compute platform** designed for the post-quantum era.

-Here you will find everything you need to understand, build, and scale with Qryptix.
+This site will guide you through the vision, technology, and usage of Qryptix — from the basics of quantum-safe infrastructure to in-depth technical resources.

 ---